ETERNA-earkiv/ETERNA/documentation/Plugin_signing.md

 # Signed Plugins

-The introduction of the digital signature verification feature for plugins in RODA represents an advanced approach to ensuring the security, integrity, and authenticity of the plugins installed in the repository.
-All plugins published on the [https://market.roda-community.org/](https://market.roda-community.org) are certified with a digital signature, and the authenticity validation is performed by RODA through its internal truststore.
+The introduction of the digital signature verification feature for plugins in ETERNA represents an advanced approach to ensuring the security, integrity, and authenticity of the plugins installed in the repository.
+All plugins published on the [https://market.roda-community.org/](https://market.roda-community.org) are certified with a digital signature, and the authenticity validation is performed by ETERNA through its internal truststore.

 ## Trusting External Sources

-RODA provides the flexibility to configure a custom truststore, allowing advanced users to install plugins from an external source they consider trustworthy.
+ETERNA provides the flexibility to configure a custom truststore, allowing advanced users to install plugins from an external source they consider trustworthy.
 To achieve this, the following properties must be modified in the roda-core.properties file: